Death of a Salesman, Piccadilly Theatre review ★★★★★

-Director Marianne Elliott re-frames the show in a new production at the Young Vic that’s at once piercingly new, and totally true to Miller’s belief that tragedy is not about greatness, but humanity.
+Director Marianne Elliott re-frames the show in a new production that’s at once piercingly new, and totally true to Miller’s belief that tragedy is not about greatness, but humanity.

 Played by a black cast for the first time, the Lomans negotiate the same hopes, disappointments and struggles to attain the American Dream.
 There’s no awkwardness or wrangling to make this story about an African American family; instead of preaching universal truths, this Death of a Salesman is potent in its precision and specificity.

 Anna Fleische’s dreamy set design contrasts oppressive grey boundaries with floating windows and suspended furniture.
 The chairs, tables and appliances overhead capture the claustrophobia of city life.
-As props rise and sink to build different spaces, the disconnected strangeness supports the story slipping between present reality to Willy’s inner landscape of memories and fantasy encounters.
+As props rise and sink to build different spaces, the disconnected strangeness supports the story slipping between the present reality to Willy’s inner landscape of memories and fantasy encounters.

 Eschewing any patronising attempt to simplify or explain the tragedy through race, Elliott’s insightful adaption startles by giving new context to the details.
 The story revolves around a man who is wrung out by attempts to be a success in business and tormented by ambitions for his older son to become a Big Shot.

 TV star Wendell Pierce, who’s known around the world for The Wire, Suits and Selma, is superb as aging bread-winner Willy.
 With a scratch of his belly or a tilt of his head, he brings out a goofy comedy in Willy’s fading self-awareness, inflated identity and fragile grip on reality -- without ever inviting ridicule.

 It’s the lightness in Pierce’s performance that cuts the deepest.
 The obsession with being ‘well liked’ and ensuring his sons are heroes is double-edged in a time when racism is rife.
 Willy's lectures on being rugged and his aversion to subservience have new urgency under the shadow of slavery.
 And the failure of two generations of Loman men to fit in to a white-washed corporate world feels freshly fatalistic.

 Sharon D. Clarke, Martins Imhangbe and Arinze Kene.
 Photo by Brinkhoff Morgenburg